Monday 9 October 1939

 Czech Government-in-exile: A contingent of the re-formed Czechoslovakian army leaves Paris for the front.

-Sweden: All scheduled servicemen departures from the army are cancelled.
+Sweden: All scheduled servicemen departures from the army are canceled.

 October 1939October 1, 1939: Occupation of Warsaw